Lords of the Trident: Mad With Power Fest (2017)

-Mad With Power Fest II, Shadows of the Past (2018)
+Mad With Power Fest II, Shadows from the Past (2018)

 The band announced in late 2017 that a Mad With Power Fest II was in the works, featuring several notable bands including the Lords of the Trident, Zephaniah and Green Death.
-In March 2018 they finished recording their fourth album, Shadows of the Past, that was released on August 25, 2018.
+In March 2018 they finished recording their fourth album, Shadows from the Past, that was released on August 25, 2018.
 Notable collaborations on the album include Brittney Slayes from Unleash the Archers, a professional chorus, full orchestra, and a small fan group recorded in Ty's basement studio.
 Tours for the year included North Carolina, Canada, and the upper Midwest.
 The band continued to produce a large amount of non-musical content, largely for paying fans via their Patreon website.
 Over the course of 2018, the band produced seven music videos for songs off of Shadows from the Past, as well as a playable music video game for the Sega CD video game system.